FKLC/WhatsAppToDiscord/README.md

 ### Commands
 - `start <number with country code or name>`: Starts a new conversation
 - `list`: Lists existing chats
+- `list <chat name to search>`: Finds chats starting with the provided parameter

 ---
 ### Setup